To develop Vehicle Personalization as a career for individuals and as a way of life for automotive dealerships.

 In 2013, Insignia was issued US Patent No. 8,566,714, which relates to Insignia’s development software and process for building visual assets on vehicles.
 Using this platform, Insignia developed and launched in 2015 a global window-film configurator for LLUMAR®, a brand of Eastman Chemical.

 In the last two years, Insignia has continued to expand its consulting business, teaching dealerships across brands and markets how to properly develop a Vehicle Personalization process.
-It launched the VW Accessory Builder on behalf of Volkswagen of NA in 2016, and is presently developing an accessory sales platform for Jaguar Land Rover to be released in the summer of 2017.
+It launched the VW Accessory Builder on behalf of Volkswagen of NA in 2016, and has developed an accessory sales platform for Jaguar Land Rover.